As hurricane season approaches, it's crucial to ensure the safety of your property, including your…

 - Prune dying or weak branches around your pool equipment to minimize debris and damage to your pool and equipment.

 After receiving clearance to return to your home, or the storm has passed, manually clear out any large debris.
 Follow these next steps to ensure the area is safe.

 First, check for any downed power lines and ensure all electrical equipment and lines are clear, dry, and safe.
 Before turning on the power to the equipment, uncover the pump motor.
 The following items in and around your heater should be thoroughly inspected before starting up:

 - Inspect the fan grille and fan assembly to ensure debris has not entered the heater.
 Remove branches, twigs, sticks, and leaves caught in the fan grille assembly.
 If there is damage to the fan grille assembly, do not restore power to the heat pump.
 Wait to turn on your heat pump after an inspection by a qualified technician and repairs have been made.

 - Inspect all plumbing and electrical connections for physical damage.

-When the SI (Saturation Index) is too high or low it can also cause damage to the cell, pool finish or your swimming pool equipment.
-The basic rule is, high calcium concentration, total dissolved solids, pH, and alkalinity all promise a greater tendency for scale.
+When the SI (Saturation Index) is too high or low it can also cause damage to the pool finish or your swimming pool equipment.
+The basic rule is: high calcium concentration, total dissolved solids, pH, and alkalinity all promise a greater tendency for scale.
 Scaling potential also increases with higher temperatures.

-Once you have determined your balance levels, the proper corrective actions should be taken to rectify, if necessary.
+Once you have determined your balance levels, take the proper corrective actions should be taken to rectify, if necessary.
 The following chart provides you with the recommended chemistry ranges as well as corrective actions for your reference:

 To read more on the proper levels of chemicals in a swimming pool please click here.